itshowrohitworks/git-repo/README.md

 # Git Demo
-This is a Project for creating a sample Git Demo
+This is a Project for creating a sample Git Demo.
+First Modification.